BensonGicheru/Big-Insights/README.md

 6.After step 5 above, please go ahead and run your Android App, you can now begin pushing surveys to everyone using the app in real time.

-7.#UI (optional)
+#UI (optional)

 If you want to change the primary colors for your survey, please open the Big Insights SDK color resources (i.e /res/values/colors.xml) and edit the background and text colors (at the top of the file) as you prefer

 ```xml
 <!-- PRIMARY COLORS, CHANGE THESE TWO COLORS TO YOUR LIKING -->